OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-token-bridge.md

 ```

 ### 5. Setting up the WETH gateway (ETH-based Orbit chains only){#step-5}
-The last step in spinning up the token bridge for an ETH-based Orbit chain consists of setting up the `WETH Gateway`.
+The last step in spinning up the token bridge for an `ETH`-based Orbit chain consists of setting up the `WETH` Gateway`.

 :::note

-That step only applies to ETH-based Orbit chains, not Custom fee token orbit chains.
-Our canonical bridge design has a separate custom gateway for WETH to bridge it in and out of the Orbit chain.
+That step only applies to `ETH`-based Orbit chains, not Custom fee token orbit chains.
+Our canonical bridge design has a separate custom gateway for `WETH` to bridge it in and out of the Orbit chain.

-You can find more info about WETH gateways in our ["other gateways flavors" documentation](https://docs.arbitrum.io/for-devs/concepts/token-bridge/token-bridge-erc20#other-flavors-of-gateways).
+You can find more info about `WETH` gateways in our ["other gateways flavors" documentation](https://docs.arbitrum.io/for-devs/concepts/token-bridge/token-bridge-erc20#other-flavors-of-gateways).

 :::

-So, after the token bridge has been deployed and you have secured a successful deployment on both parent and child chains, it's time to set the `WETH Gateway` on both parent and child chains.
+So, after the token bridge has been deployed and you have secured a successful deployment on both parent and child chains, it's time to set the ``WETH` Gateway` on both parent and child chains.
 To handle that, we have two APIs on our Orbit SDK:

 #### 1. `createTokenBridgePrepareSetWethGatewayTransactionRequest`:

-This API helps you create the raw transaction, which handles the WETH gateway on both parent and child chains.
+This API helps you create the raw transaction, which handles the `WETH` gateway on both parent and child chains.

 Here's an example of how to use this API: